jbarzegar/ez-array-update/README.md

 # ez-array-update

-> Immutably an element in an array
+> Immutably update an element in an array

 This library allows you to update an element in an array with immutability in mind